craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

 # The Arstoviches
 ## History
 In the era of the [[Bandit Lords]], the Arstoviches were a family of ruthless gangster-thieves that ruled the young and growing [[Yerba]].
+They were considered a home-grown menace, sprouting their exploitative businesses from within the region.

-The patriarch of the clan, desiring a fuller control over the region, made a deal with the [[Witch of Ardor]].
+In the early years of their growth, sometime in the second or third decades, the patriarch of the clan would make a deal with the [[Witch of Ardor]], desiring a fuller control over the region.

 On the turn of the half-century - after the deaths of the patriarch, his Son, his Son's son, and the Witch had passed this plane's borders - the Witch's twisted half of her deal took effect; The last surviving member of the Arstovich family, this Son's son's wife, was cursed with Vamparism.